couchbase/sync_gateway/README.md

 ### Authorization

-The `channels` property of a user account determines what channels that user may access.
+The `all_channels` property of a user account determines what channels that user may access.

 Any GET request to a document not assigned to one or more of the user's available channels will fail with a 403.